minrk/simula-tools-meetup/2020-02-20-githooks/README.md

 ## Example code to illustrate pre-commit hooks

 A sample of code is found in the folder [`list_adder`](list_adder).
-This is really a dummy example just to be used for illustrating pre-commit hooks (do not use this code for anythig else :))
+This is really a dummy example just to be used for illustrating pre-commit hooks (do not use this code for anything else :))

 ### Install